 Movements and Habits

 Item # 2 (described above) is the main culprit that moves and bites.
 This parasite can fly, jump, and crawl.
 It flies really fast.
 You must look at the right time in order to see it flying.
 The parasite flies only occasionally.
 It spends most of its time resting on something.
-It likes hair, clothing, and dark colored items.
+It likes hair, clothing, and dark coloured items.

 The parasite's location is not limited to the hair, clothing, and body.
 It will infest fabric and non-fabric items.
 Once it gets into a home, the parasite spreads quickly.
 It will get in every room and everything (i.e. wallets, pocketbooks, paper, plastic, boxes, cabinets, etc.).
-Wherever you go, it travels with you (i.e. your car, office, school, etc.).
+Wherever you go, it travels by you (i.e. your car, office, school, etc.).